Bare Tree Media and TikTok Expand AR Partnership

 About Bare Tree Media

 More than 200 million copies of the books in the Diary of a Wimpy Kid series have been sold globally.
-Published in 2007, the first book was an instant bestseller and has remained on the New York Times bestseller list since its publication and through the release of the fourteenth book, for more than 686 weeks total.
+Published in 2007, the first book was an instant bestseller and remained on the New York Times bestseller list since its publication and through the release of the fourteenth book.
+This is more than 686 weeks total!

 About the Author